cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 ![](./base_shape.png)

-To be able to repeat this geo-pair later, we can put these entities in a SVG group `<g>`:
+To be able to repeat this geometry-pair later, we can put these entities in a SVG group `<g>`:

 ```tsx
 <g>